BenjiSec/AISW/README.md

 # AISW
-Advanced Interactive Security Workshop (AISW) is set of instructions that can be used for hands-on learning.
-In AISW we open M365 E5 trial subscription, add 20 test users, and preconfigure tenant with configuration below.
-For each step, you will have description how to test feature and how to tune it more for their need, as well as step-by-step description how feature is enabled.
+Advanced Interactive Security Workshop (AISW) is set of instructions that can be used for hands-on learning of Microsoft 365 Security and Compliance stack.
+For AISW it is recommended to open M365 E5 trial subscription (contact your Microsoft representative if help needed), add 20 test users, and preconfigure tenant with configuration below.
+For each feature in this document, I have had provided step-by-step instructions how the feature is enabled, as well as description how to test the feature and how to tune it more for your needs.

+All heading is linked to Microsoft docs if you want to learn more about specific feature or to find How-to guide or Tutorial on Microsoft docs.

 Advanced Interactive Security Workshop will include following scenarios:
 1. Identity protection